Moseley, Virginia: History

 The community was named for William Moseley, a major landowner who donated property in the late 19th century for a railroad station.
 It developed as a stop on the Farmville and Powhatan Railroad from 1891 to 1905, and then on the Tidewater and Western Railroad from 1905 to 1917.
 It was also a stop on the Richmond and Danville Railroad, which was renamed as the Southern Railway (U.S.).
 It was absorbed by the Norfolk Southern Railway in 1982, which no longer stops in Moseley.

+The 1891 Moseley Post Office on Moseley Road was damaged in 2025 by a falling tree.
+Most of the building has since collapsed and been removed.

 In the late 1800s some people would transfer between the two railroads here, although they had separate stations.

 In 1891 the train did not always stop.
 Staff used a railroad car on the Farmville and Powhatan Railroad, to drop off and pick up mail using the Mail on-the-fly technique.
 (This car was not designated as a railway post office.
 This hook and pouch system allowed crew on the train to drop off and pick up mail without the train slowing.

 The area was long devoted to agriculture.
 In the colonial period, tobacco was a commodity crop, a labor-intensive crop that planters cultivated and processed with the use of enslaved African-American workers.
 Soils became exhausted and mixed crops were introduced in the late 18th and 19th centuries.

-In addition to large lot suburban development, it is the site of the privately owned Metro Richmond Zoo.
-This has national certification.
+In addition to large lot suburban development, it is the site of the privately-owned Metro Richmond Zoo.